xhuy0404/tech-tips/README.md

-# My knowledge about technology
+# My knowledge about general computer technology

 All of these documents are based on my personal experience.